christinedom/FoodBankConnect/Phase3-IDB.ai.md

 ## Paste a before-and-after snippet showing where you changed your own code in response to AI guidance.
 Before:
+total_rev = filings.get("total_revenue")
+if total_rev is not None:
+    contrib_total = total_rev * 0.1

 After:
+if filings:
+    tax_data = filings[0].get("tax_data", {})
+    total_rev = tax_data.get("total_revenue")
+    if total_rev is not None:
+        contrib_total = total_rev * 0.1

 ## In 2–3 sentences, explain what you learned by making this change.
+We learned that ProPublica API sometimes returns NULL values for the tax filings field, and this can cause our script to break.
+So, we need to check the field for existence before proceeding to act on it.
+AI also helped us learn that some of the sub-fields of the returned JSON from ProPublica have additional revenue and contribution information that could help populate our instance fields.

 ---